e-Odinson226/AtworkTasks/ObjectPlacement/Readme.txt

         [*]  KNN: 7/10.
         [*]  GSOC: 5/10
-        []  DOG:
+        [*]  DOG:
-        []  GNG:
-        []  MOG2:
+        [ ]  MOG2:

         Result:
             results are not acceptable.
-            better than last approach but has bug and fails at some point when there is environment effects such as, light rays or platform material texture(like grass or wood texture).
+            better than the last approach but has some bug and fails at some point when there is environmental effects such as, light rays or platform material texture(like grass or wood texture).

+            *DOG: needs tweaks on parameters, result is already competitive.
     ------------------------------

     # try 3: 1401/12 - ???
         Approach:
             using depth data to find objects.

-        []  1.Analyze object detection methods on depth data.
+        []  1.
+Analyze object detection methods on depth data.

         Result:
             ???